 Thanks to its high technology and low prices, drones have become accessible to everyone.
 The market estimates are based on a growth rate of more than 100% per year.
 In the USA alone, the number of drones sold was estimated at 1.1 million in 2015 and 2.4 million units in 2016.
 This growth will continue in the coming years.

 Although the drones can be both small planes and small helicopters, the most common model is a multicopter with 4 rotor blades, electrically powered, with GPS navigation and equipped with a camera with direct connection to the person operating the drone.
-The average weight is 2.5 kg with autonomy of approximately 20 minutes.
+It’s average weight is 2.5 kg with autonomy of approximately 20 minutes.
 The effective maximum distance to the controller of an unmodified drone is approximately 1,000 metres.
 The speed can be up to 60 km/hour, while a payload of about 450 grams.

 For control, a broad spectrum radio connection is used on the so-called ISM bands 2.4 GHz and 5.8 GHz.